-Intervening time of less than five (5) hours between dismissal and call-back for work shall be work time; intervening time of five (5) or more hours shall not be work time.
-When intervening time is less than five (5) hours, such time may be applied as part of the "call-back" guarantee.
+(2) Intervening time of less than five (5) hours between dismissal and call-back for work shall be work time; intervening time of five (5) or more hours shall not be work time.
+When intervening time is less than five (5) hours, such time may be applied as part of the "callback" guarantee.
 All employees are paid at their scheduled Regular Basic Hourly Rates.

-Minimum Guarantees For "Call-backs" During Rest Periods Following Dismissal Classification WeekdaysSixth or Seventh Day Worked in an Employee's Workweek and Holidays Daily Employees 4 hours at time and one-half; time and one-half thereafter 3 hours at double time; double time thereafter Weekly Employees 1 /2 minimum call 1 ⁄ 2 minimum call
+Minimum Guarantees for "Call-backs" During Daily Rest Period Following Dismissal Classification Any Day Other Than a Holiday or the Sixth or Seventh Day Worked in an Employee's Workweek Sixth or Seventh Day Worked in an Employee's Workweek and Holidays Daily Employees 4 hours at time and one-half; time and one-half thereafter 3 hours at double time; double time thereafter Weekly Employees 1 / 2 minimum call 1 / 2 minimum call

 The above "call-back" guarantees for the sixth or seventh day worked in an employee's workweek or holiday do not apply when employee reports to work on such days within the appropriate rest period following dismissal from work starting on the previous day.
-In such event, the "call-back" guarantee is the minimum call in hours as specified in Article 15.
+In such event, the "call-back" guarantee is the minimum call in hours as provided in Article 15.

-By way of clarification, the parties agree that forced calls are triggered by time worked, rather than by time paid.
+By way of clarification, the parties agree that forced calls are triggered by time worked, rather than time paid.